Partial Differential Chow Forms and a Type of Partial Differential Chow varieties: Conclusion

 \section{Conclusion}

 In this paper, a quasi-generic partial differential intersection theorem is first given.
-Namely, the intersection of an irreducible partial differential variety $V$ with a quasi-generic differential hypersurface of order $s$ is shown to be an irreducible differential variety with Kolchin polynomial $\omega_V(t)-{t+s+m\choose m}$.
+Namely, the intersection of an irreducible partial differential variety $V$ with a quasi-generic differential hypersurface of order $s$ is shown to be an irreducible differential variety with Kolchin polynomial $\omega_V(t)-{t-s+m\choose m}$.
 Then partial differential Chow forms are defined for irreducible partial differential varieties of Kolchin polynomial $(d+1){t+m\choose m}-{t+m-s\choose m}$ and basic properties similar to their algebraic and ordinary differential counterparts are presented.
 Finally, differential Chow coordinate representations are defined for such partial differential varieties, and the set of all irreducible partial differential varieties of fixed Kolchin polynomial and differential degree is shown to have a structure of differentially constructible set.

-The above results have generalized the generic differential intersection theory and the theory of differential Chow forms and differential Chow varieties obtained for the ordinary differential case \cite{GLY, FLS} to their partial differential analogs.
-However, the theory of partial differential Chow forms and partial differential Chow varieties far more complete and there are several problems left open for further research.
-As stated in Conjecture \ref{conjecture}, we conjecture that Kolchin polynomial of the form $(d+1){t+m\choose m}-{t+m-s\choose m}$ for some $d,s\in\mb N$ gives not only a sufficient condition, but also a necessary condition for the existence of partial differential Chow forms.
-Another problem left is how to represent general irreducible partial differential varieties by coordinates and further how to provide a set of partial differential varieties of fixed characteristics with a structure of differential constructible set.
+The above results have generalized the theory of differential Chow forms and Chow varieties obtained for the ordinary differential case \cite{GLY, FLS} to their partial differential analogs.
+However, the theory of partial differential Chow forms and partial differential Chow varieties is far from well-developed and there are several unsolved problems.
+As stated in Conjecture \ref{conjecture}, we conjecture that $\omega_V(t)=(d+1){t+m\choose m}-{t+m-s\choose m}$ for some $d,s\in\mb N$ is not only a sufficient condition, but also a necessary condition such that the partial differential Chow form of $V$ exists.
+Another problem is how to represent general (irreducible) partial differential varieties by coordinates and further how to provide a set of partial differential varieties of fixed characteristics with a structure of partial differential constructible set.